-With local and national election due within the coming months, this is an opportune time to have an honest conversation about the future of our local democracy and local government system.
-These elections will afford the opportunity for more powers and responsibilities to be devolved to local authorities and appropriate supports to our elected councillors to enable them to do their important work.
+Following the June 2024 local elections, a start of a new 5- year council term and a national election due within the coming months, this is an opportune time to have an honest conversation about the future of our local democracy and local government system.
+The upcoming general election and new government programme will provide an opportunity to devolve more powers and responsibilities to local authorities and appropriate support to Councillors in carrying out their important roles.